-Our focus is on finding value in under-utilized urban real estate assets, exploring synergy of uses, and creating richer and more sustainable urban places as a result.
+Future Cities is motivated by the belief that the ordinary can be made extraordinary through creative collaboration, by finding value in even the smallest underutilized urban assets, exploring a broader synergy of uses, and creating richer more sustainable places as a result.

-The Issues and Opportunities Workshop has served as the initial first step to many of our most complex projects, including US Airways Center and Jackson Street Redevelopment, Nokia Theater at LA Live, Pauley Pavilion Renovations, Sun Devil Stadium and the ASU eco District, and the North of Broad Downtown Redevelopment Project in Richmond, VA.
+The Issues and Opportunities Workshop has served as the initial step towards realizing many of our most complex projects, including the US Airways Arena and Jackson Street Redevelopment, Nokia Theater at LA Live, Pauly Pavilion Renovations, Sun Devil Stadium and the ASU Eco District, and the North of Broad Downtown Redevelopment Project in Richmond, VA.

-As developers, we use the design and planning process to create new development opportunities.
-Our development focus is on districts where unique venue programming can be enhanced by the creation of ancillary entertainment districts and mixed-use neighborhoods.
+As developers, we use the design and planning process to create new opportunities.
+Our focus is on districts where unique venue programming can be enhanced by the creation of ancillary entertainment districts and vibrant mixed-use neighborhoods.

-We collaborate with other developers to form partnership entities whose purpose is to create additional real estate value in existing under-utilized urban cores, destination attractors, theaters and sports venues.
+We collaborate with other developers to form partnerships which will create additional real estate value in underutilized urban cores, destination attractors, theaters and sports venues.